 Segment 1 of the Missouri River is a highly altered segment due to the proximity of Fort Peck Dam.
 Fort Peck Dam, a hypolimnetic withdraw structure, is located approximately 5 river miles upstream of segment 1, which creates cold summer water temperatures and low turbidity.
-During the sturgeon season of 2009, water temperatures averaged 9.5 C° and water turbidity averaged 4.8 NTU's.
-During the fish community season, temperature increased to an average of 12.2 C°, while turbidity increased to 7.9 NTU's.
-In comparison, on May 21, one day before segment 1 was sampled during the sturgeon season, water temperature at a river mile 1704.5 in segment 2, were 11.3 C° and turbidity was 21.7 NTU's.
+During the sturgeon season of 2010, water temperatures averaged 7.7 C° and water turbidity averaged 3.3 NTU's.
+During the fish community season, temperature increased to an average of 13.6 C°, while turbidity increased to 7.6 NTU's.
 In addition, the benthic substrate of segment 1 is noticeably different than the substrates of downstream segments.
 Segment 1 is primarily composed of gravel and cobble due to the degrading stream bed, which is at least in part due to the lack of suspended sediments in the water column.

-No pallid sturgeon have been sampled in segment 1 from 2006 through 2009, despite continuous stocking from 2004 to 2008 in the area of the Milk and Missouri Rivers confluence.
+No pallid sturgeon have been sampled in segment 1 from 2006 through 2010, despite continuous stocking from 2004 to 2008 in the area of the Milk and Missouri Rivers confluence.
 Data have indicated that at least some stocked pallid sturgeon from all other stockings sites in segments 2 and 3 do move upstream.
 This behavior has not been seen to date with the school trust or mouth of Milk River stocking locations.
 A recent telemetry study indicated lower survival rates from the upstream stocking sites in the Missouri River (Montana Fish, Wildlife & Parks, Unpublished Data).
 These lower survival rates could be one reason why no pallid sturgeon have been sampled in Segment 1.

 Even with the highly altered conditions of segment 1, many native species are still occupying the habitats of this segment.
-Of the 15 species collected, only four are not native to this section of the Missouri River (common carp Cyprinus carpio, rainbow trout, smallmouth bass and brown trout).
-However, during the past four years of sampling, a total of 9 non-native species have been found in segment 1, common carp, rainbow trout, brown trout, lake whitefish Coregonus clupeaformis, smallmouth bass, ciscoe Coregonus artedi, spottail shiner Notropis hudsonius, and yellow perch Perca flavescens.
+However, during the past five years of sampling, a total of 9 non-native species have been found in segment 1, common carp Cyprinus carpio, rainbow trout Onchorhyncus mykiss, brown trout Salmo trutta, lake whitefish Coregonus clupeaformis, smallmouth bass Micropterus dolomieu, ciscoe Coregonus artedi, spottail shiner Notropis hudsonius, and yellow perch Perca flavescens.